pmem/pmemkv/doc/libpmemkv.7.md

 A database file or a poolset file can also be created using **pmempool** utility (see **pmempool-create**(1)).
 When using **pmempool create**, "pmemkv" should be passed as layout.
 Only PMEMOBJ pools are supported.

+The 'cmap' engine is the only one that implements the pmemkv_defrag() function.

 ## vcmap